elixirchat/elixirchat-js-sdk/README.md

   elixirChat.sendMessage({
     text: document.querySelector('textarea').value, // message from a customer
     attachments: document.querySelector('input[type=file]').files, // files attached by your customer
-    replyByMessageId: '225a5c-6cf5e0', // the ID of a message your customer replies to (if any) })
+    responseToMessageId: '225a5c-6cf5e0', // the ID of a message your customer replies to (if any) })
   .then(status => console.log(status));
 });